-First and foremost, it's about improving people.
-Improving people entails teaching, developing and helping them improve to achieve their highest potential.
-Because people have varying levels of potential talents and skills, coaches must look beyond where people are now to see what they can become.
+First and foremost, coaching is about helping someone improve which entails teaching, developing, and motivating a person to do things in such a way that they are able to reach their greatest potential.
+Because people have varying levels of talents and skills, coaches must look beyond where someone is and see what they could become.
 Finally, coaching must aim to improve people for a common purpose-to achieve the team's goals.